SbrTa/Notes/Interview/devinterview.io/SQL.md

 Answer: CHAR is a fixed-length character type, VARCHAR is a variable-length character type, and TEXT is used for large amounts of text data.
 CHAR pads values with spaces, while VARCHAR stores only the actual characters entered.

 #### ✅ 23.
 How do you use the BETWEEN operator in SQL?
 Answer: The BETWEEN operator is used to filter results within a specific range.
-For example: `SELECT * FROM table WHERE column BETWEEN value1 AND value2;`
+For example: `SELECT * FROM product WHERE price BETWEEN 10 AND 20;`

+This query will select all product where price >=10 and price <=20.

 #### ✅ 24.
 Describe the use of the IN operator.
 Answer: The IN operator is used to filter results based on a list of specified values.
 For example: `SELECT * FROM table WHERE column IN (value1, value2, ...);`

 #### ✅ 25.
 Explain the use of wildcard characters in SQL.
-Answer: Wildcard characters like '%' and '_' are used in conjunction with the LIKE operator to perform pattern matching in SQL queries. '%' represents any sequence of characters, and '_' represents a single character.
+Answer: Wildcard characters like **'%' and '_'** are used in conjunction with the **LIKE** operator to perform pattern matching in SQL queries.
+- '%' represents any sequence of characters
+- '_' represents a single character.

 #### ✅ 26.
 What is the purpose of the LIKE operator?
 Answer: The LIKE operator is used to search for a specified pattern in a column.
 It is often used with wildcard characters for flexible pattern matching.